vectara/py-vectara-agentic/docs/usage.md

 print(f"Analysis complete: {final_response.response}")
 ```

-### Tool Call Streaming with Progress Callbacks
+### Tool Call Progress Tracking

-When agents use tools (like RAG retrieval, calculations, or external APIs), you can track these operations in real-time during streaming using `agent_progress_callback`:
+When agents use tools (like RAG retrieval, calculations, or external APIs), you can track these operations in real-time using `agent_progress_callback` with both streaming and non-streaming methods:

 ```python
 from vectara_agentic import AgentStatusType